MeshachBlue/compushare/README.md

 Stage 1
 ==========
-Build a "simple" Monte Carlo iteration for the use on a phantom in a clinical setting using WebCl through Nokia's HTML5 plugin in Firefox.
+Build a "simple" Monte Carlo iteration for the use on a phantom in a clinical setting using WebCl through [Nokia's plugin](http://webcl.nokiaresearch.com/extensions/firefox/multiplatform/latest/webcl-1.0.xpi) in [Firefox 21](http://www.firefox.com/).

 Stage 2
 ==========